sophieehill/level-up/content/home/intro.md

 The programme is designed to align with the A-level curriculum, with new topics covered in three-week cycles.
 Students will be expected to commit an average of one and a half hours per week to the programme.

 ![Flowchart depicting the schedule of a typical three-week cycle](/home/intro_files/flowchart.png)

+The first iteration of the programme will begin in February 2021,